HicServices/FAnsiSql/README.md

 );
 ```

 We have to change the table qualifier, we don't specify schema (dbo) and even the data types are different.
-The more advanced the feature, the more desperate the varied the implementations are (e.g. [TOP X](https://www.w3schools.com/sql/sql_top.asp), [UPDATE from JOIN](https://stackoverflow.com/a/1293347/4824531) etc).
+The more advanced the feature, the more disparate the varied the implementations are (e.g. [TOP X](https://www.w3schools.com/sql/sql_top.asp), [UPDATE from JOIN](https://stackoverflow.com/a/1293347/4824531) etc).

 The goal of FAnsiSql is to abstract away cross DBMS differences and streamline common tasks while still allowing you to harness the power of executing raw SQL commands.